mlabs-haskell/plutip/docs/tasty-integration.md

           [shouldSucceed]
 ```

 Under the hood, test runner builds list of wallets like this `[walletA, walletB, walletC]` and by calling `withContractAs` we can refer to an index (0 based) of specific wallet in this list.
-In that case, `PaymentPubKeyHash` of referenced `wallet` becomes "own" `PaymentPubKeyHash` of the contract, and `PaymentPubKeyHash`'s in argument of lambda  will be rearranged.
-E.g. i case of  `withContractAs 1`:
+In that case, `PaymentPubKeyHash` of referenced `wallet` becomes "own" `PaymentPubKeyHash` of the contract, and `PaymentPubKeyHash`'es in argument of lambda  will be rearranged.
+E.g. in case of  `withContractAs 1`:

 * `PaymentPubKeyHash` of `walletB` will become own `PaymentPubKeyHash`
 * argument of lambada will contain `PaymentPubKeyHash`'es of `walletA` and `walletC`.